Marisa Angell Brown – Executive Director

 Marisa holds a PhD in the History of Art and Architecture from Yale University, an MA in History from the University of Chicago, and a BA from Princeton University.
 Her writing has appeared in the Journal of Architectural Education, Places Journal, Perspecta, Buildings and Landscapes, and the Journal of the Society of Architectural Historians.
 She teaches courses in public writing and social change at the women’s prison in Rhode Island and lectures in the art history and interior architecture departments at RISD.

-Kate Blankenship – Development Assistant
+Kate Blankenship – Development Coordinator

-Angela Kondon – Director of Donor Relations and Special Events
+Angela Kondon – Director of Development

 Angela has been at PPS since January 2012.
 Prior to that, she was the Chief of Staff at The RISD Museum for 16 years.
 She also worked in the Curator’s Office at the White House for six years under Presidents George H.W.
 Bush and Bill Clinton.
 Angela received her BA in Art History from Smith College.
 Locally, she serves on the board of the Newman YMCA in Seekonk, MA, and as a Trustee of the Newman Congregational Church in Rumford.

 Kelsey Mullen joined PPS in June 2019.
 She is a public historian, humanities champion, and architecture superfan with 15 years of experience in cultural organizations throughout the northeast.
 Previously, Kelsey served as the Public Programs Manager for the Newport Restoration Foundation, and as Director of Public Programming and Education at The Mount, Edith Wharton’s Home.
 Kelsey holds bachelor’s degrees in History and Education from Mount Holyoke College and a master’s degree in Museum Studies from the Cooperstown Graduate Program.